 Interviewer: Do you recall anything specific?
 How the Unit reacted?

 Mathless: I think they were jubilant.
 They were worried about going to Japan. (laughs)

 Interviewer: Oh.
 Already, you were worried about Japan?

 Mathless: Yeah.
-The eighty-seventh went home.
+The 87th went home.
 They eventually, probably, going to Japan.
 They went to New York, probably marched down 42nd Street.
 And I wasn’t there.(laughs)

 Interviewer: You weren’t there?
 Why were you not there?

 Mathless: ‘Cause I was in the hospital.
 And they put me in the repo-depot.
 And they wouldn’t put me back in the Division.